YjibN1/NewsFeedApp/README.md

 # NewsFeedApp
 My application on the android platform as a test assignment.
-*Description*
-Getting data from remote api-service and output to RecyclerView component.
+*Getting data from remote api-service and output to RecyclerView component.*